-Issue Date Comment Author/Partner 1 01-10-2012 V1.0 S. Burke, T. Ferrari, P. Solagna/EGI.eu 2 18-10-2012 V1.1 Document changes according to external reviews T. Ferrari/EGI.eu
+Issue Date Comment Author/Partner

+1 01-10-2012 V1.0 S. Burke, T. Ferrari, P. Solagna/EGI.eu

+2

+3

 III.
 APPLICATION AREA

 This document is a formal deliverable for the European Commission, applicable to all members of the EGI-InSPIRE project, beneficiaries and Joint Research Unit members, as well as its collaborating projects.